c4benni/1997/README.md

 ## My first commit!

-*Never let no one tell yoy you ain't beautifu*
+*Never let no one tell yoy you ain't beautiful*